Kumbong/QuineMcCluskey/README.md

 # Quine McCluskey Circuit Minimizer

-A CLI/GUI tool for minimizing sum of products via the Quine McCluskey minimization technique.
+A CLI tool for minimizing sum of products via the Quine McCluskey minimization technique.

 ## Features
    * Written in uncomplicated python
    * Supports don't cares and variables for representing expression
    * Display of all steps leading to solution
-   * Optional GUI tool for easy entering and viewing of data
    * Works on Mac, Linux and Windows

 ## Installation